Upgrade to UCP 3.0Estimated reading time: 3 minutes

 Plan the upgrade

-As part of the upgrade process, you’ll upgrade the Docker EE Engine installed on each node of the cluster to version 17.06.2-ee-8.
+As part of the upgrade process, you’ll upgrade the Docker EE Engine installed on each node of the cluster to version 17.06.2-ee-8 or higher.
 You should plan for the upgrade to take place outside of business hours, to ensure there’s minimal impact to your users.

 Also, don’t make changes to UCP configurations while you’re upgrading it.
 This can lead to misconfigurations that are difficult to troubleshoot.